Frequently asked questions

 Alumni are encouraged to utilize our services by creating a Handshake account and uploading a resume.
 Career Services receives employer job postings for new grads and alumni frequently.
 Alumni are welcome to utilize many of the same services that students participate in.

 7. How do I participate in Federal Work-study?

-To participate in Federal Work-Study, students must first apply to receive a Federal Work-Study award through the Financial Aid Office.
-After receiving a Federal Work-Study award, students can visit Career Services (1001 Faculty/Administration Building) to find a listing of applicable jobs.
+To participate in Federal Work-Study, students must first apply to receive a Federal Work-Study award through Financial Aid.
+After receiving a Federal Work-Study award, students can reach out to the Student Employment Counselor with questions or visit Handshake to view listings of applicable jobs.
 Assistance is provided in matching students to their interests.

 8. What services does Career Services offer?